All articles

 Simple Kids' Chicken Bowl (estimated 335-400 calories)

-Chicken (half serving, ~90 cal) + White rice (half serving, ~105 cal) + Black beans (half serving, ~65 cal) + Fresh tomato salsa (25 cal) + Lettuce (5 cal) = ~290 calories
+Chicken (half serving, about 90 cal) + White rice (half serving, about 105 cal) + Black beans (half serving, about 65 cal) + Fresh tomato salsa (25 cal) + Lettuce (5 cal) = about 290 calories

 Note: Chipotle doesn't publish separate "kids' serving" nutrition data.
 If your child gets half-adult portions (common for the kids' meal), divide the standard serving sizes by roughly half.
 If they get full adult portions, use the standard figures.